-Cats get toxoplasmosis by eating infected birds, rodents, or other small creatures.
-Anything contaminated with the feces of a cat who recently shed the parasite is also a risk.
+Cats get toxoplasmosis by eating infected birds, rodents, or grass.
+Anything contaminated with the feces of a cat who recently shed the parasite is a risk.
 Once a cat is infected, it can shed the parasite for up to two weeks.
 In one to five days after leaving the cat through feces, the parasite becomes infective.
-The parasite is able to live several months in contaminated soil, vegetables and fruit, water, grass that is regularly grazed on, sandboxes, litter boxes and anywhere feline feces from an infected cat is.
+The parasite is able to live several months in contaminated soil, vegetation, water, grass, sandboxes, litter boxes and anywhere feline feces from an infected cat is.

 Symptoms of toxoplasmosis include flu-like symptoms, swollen lymph nodes, and muscle pain or aches that last several weeks to months.
 Eye diseases can occur but they are very rare.
 As for people with weakened immune systems, they may develop severe migraines, confusion, fever, seizures, nausea and vomiting, and poor coordination.
 Infants will not show any symptoms at birth but many are likely to suffer from vision loss, seizures, and mental disabilities later in life.

 To prevent infection from this parasite, follow the following steps :